Warkdev/wowcore/README.md

 I'm using [DuratorEmu](https://github.com/Dece/DuratorEmu), [pywowd](https://github.com/fotcorn/pywowd) as Python examples.
 Thanks a lot to developers for that projects !

+Also thanks to community of ownedcore.com help in debugging.

 **Dependencies**

 Currently there are no dependencies.
 You need `python3.5` to run this project.